Skip to main content

 • Reginald White, HumEc ’80

-Join us for a critical panel discussion about federal funding cuts endangering Cornell's groundbreaking research and innovations.
-Cornell faculty, administrators, and graduate students will share how these cuts affect their work, our institution, and global solutions that do the greatest good.
+Gary Koretzky ‘78, Interim Vice Provost for Research, Cornell Research and Innovation, leads a panel discussion about Cornell's groundbreaking research ecosystem, how science is done, and why basic research is essential.
+Cornell faculty, research leaders, and students will share insights about their work, our institution, and how current challenges are putting global solutions that do the greatest good at risk..

 You'll learn about: